-Themed Living Learning Communities:
+Themed Living Learning Communities

 Course Based Living Learning Communities

-- Partners in Engineering (PiE) is for first year students who plan on majoring in Engineering and/or Physics.
+This LLC is for first year students who plan on majoring in Engineering and/or Physics.
 In addition to living with classmates with a similar major, these students also receive additional tutoring in the residence hall.

-- The Learning Community Professional Preparation in Business is for all incoming students who intend to major in business.
+This is for incoming students who intend to major in business.
 This community will be a place where students are able to continue learning in an environment that promotes foundational business principles as well as those of civic engagement, social responsibility, and business leadership.
-All incoming business majors will live together and take several common courses over two semesters.
+Incoming business majors will live together and take several common courses over two semesters.
 Other opportunities on this floor include professional workshops and networking with faculty.

 How do I join a LLC?

 It’s easy!
 If you are an upperclassman, you will receive the chance to join the multi-cohort LLCs each spring.
 LLC Housing Request forms for upperclassmen are available on the Housing Selection page.

 If you are an incoming first-year student, you can select an LLC when you complete your Housing Profile Survey.
 Students who have been accepted into the Honors program will be automatically placed in the Honors LLC, but should still select this option when completing their Survey.
 Students who are registered for the Simple Living FYS will also be automatically housed in the Simple Living LLC.